markporo/markporo/README.md

 ---

 👋 My name is Mark!
-I enjoy building fun projects with code, writing music, skateboarding, and drinking highly caffeinated drinks.
+I enjoy building fun projects with code, writing music, and drinking highly caffeinated drinks.

 ![ME IN BITMOJI FASHION](https://raw.githubusercontent.com/markporo/markporo/main/images/PNG%20image-A4B6FC78982F-1.png)

 For the last decade most of my work has been centered around music --touring, writing, recording, teaching.
 These past several years, however, I have developed a passion for web development.
 Through various Udemy courses and other online resources, I first studied web development on my own.
-Currently, however, I am enrolled at Bloom University of Technology where I have decided to enhance my skills so that I can further launch into a career in tech.
+I then enrolled and graduated from Bloom University of Technology to further my skills.
+I was employed by a company called Cro Metrics for about 8 months until the economic down turn forced a lay off.
+I'm currently looking for work and getting back to some personal projects in the mean time.

 ## About Me

 ---

-👨🏻 I’m currently learning Applied Computer Science at BloomTech
+👨🏻 Graduated in 2022 from Bloom Instutute of Technology to focus on programming for web, but also have a bachelors from Mount Vernon Nazarene University.

-💪🏻 Outside of BloomTech, I am going through another Udemy course called "The Advanced Web Developer Bootcamp" for education reinforcement.
+💪🏻 I live in Cleveland, Ohio.

 🤘🏻I really enjoy the designing aspect of building sites.
 CSS is such an important asset to the user's experience and I hope that I can find work that allows me to really dig into the styling along with the functionality of a web app.